interplanetary-robot/Verilog.jl/README.md

 Coming Soon:
 * better documentation!
 * more unit tests!
-* support for sequential logic as well as combinatorial logic
+* support for sequential logic
+* arithmetic operations on wires longer than 64-bits
 * translation of muxes and simple conditionals
 * tools for automatic verification
 * automatically convert println() to nonsynthesizable "display"